markjouh/cp-library/README.md

 3. Good performance.
 It's nice to have most of your optimization work done in advance!

 ## Why
-KACTL is very concise, but often slow, and I really dislike their interfaces.
+KACTL is very concise, but I really dislike their interfaces.
 Atcoder Library is very fast and has nice interfaces, but is intended to be included as a black-box and infeasible to type out.

 Is this library better?
 Probably not.